grumpyjames/birding-almanac/blog/sheppey-new-year/sheppey-new-year.md

 first hides and the car park, and surely no more than ten minutes before we have the farm buildings within an easy glance.

-A bunch of confused looking birdings ambush us.
+A bunch of confused looking birders ambush us.
 "Is this where the Owls are?"
  Hmm.
 There's some ambiguity in that question.
 Which owls, we ask?
 "The Long and the Short-eared ones."
 Oh.
 "Some bloke in a mac told us to wander down here and there'd be people looking."
 Ah.
 Well, that isn't us, but we can at